The Evolution of Caries Dental Detection Technology 2021

 Intraoral cameras are small, pen-like tools dentists use to take a closer look at the inside of your mouth and locate decay before it can destroy the tooth surface.

 When your dentist uses an intraoral camera, patients won’t feel any pain or discomfort.
-Simply hover the tip of the camera around the inside of your mouth to take images.
+Dr. Ben Kacos, dentist in Shreveport LA, says this is the best dental technology he’s added to his practice.
+He simply hovers the tip of the camera around the inside of the patient’s mouth to take images.
 These images will then be projected onto a nearby screen which you and your patient can see together.